peteradrichem/Xul/docs/xml_source.rst

 Loading XML through HTTPS is not supported and will result in an *failed to load external entity* error.
-Try redirecting the HTTPS URL output to an Xul script.
+Try redirecting the HTTPS URL output to a Xul script.
 See the ``curl`` example above.

 Examples
 ========